SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/pagerduty-v3.md

 ## Installing the PagerDuty V3 App

-This page provides instructions for installing the Sumo App for PagerDuty V3, as well as the descriptions of each of the app dashboards.
+This section provides instructions for installing the Sumo App for PagerDuty V3, as well as the descriptions of each of the app dashboards.

 Now that you have set up a log and metric collection, you can install the Sumo Logic App for PagerDuty V3, and use its pre-configured searches and dashboards.